officiallysingh/spring-boot-spark-kubernetes/spark-job-commons/README.md

     save-mode: Append
     output-mode: Update
 ```
+**Description**
+* `ksoot.connector.save-mode`:- To specify the expected behavior of saving a DataFrame to a data source.
+Applicable in Spark Batch jobs only.
+Default value `Append`.
+Allowed values: `Append`, `Overwrite`, `ErrorIfExists`, `Ignore`.
+* `ksoot.connector.output-mode`:- Describes what data will be written to a streaming sink when there is new data available in a streaming Dataset.
+Applicable in Spark Streaming jobs only.
+Allowed values: `Append`, `Complete`, `Update`.

 #### File Connector
 To read and write to files of various formats in batch and streaming mode.
 Refer to [FileConnector.java](src/main/java/com/ksoot/spark/common/connector/FileConnector.java) for details.